 Defending You Against Criminal Charges

-Attorney Marc Garber handles all manner of criminal defense cases, including criminal appeals for convictions and sentencings.
+Attorney Marc Garber handles all manner of criminal defense cases involving economic and white-collar crimes, including criminal appeals for convictions and sentencings.
 A former federal prosecutor, his knowledge of the federal court and appeals system enables him to provide key guidance to those accused or convicted of a crime — not just in Georgia, but anywhere in the United States.

 Our firm handles a full array of criminal matters, from drug trafficking offenses to theft and fraud to white collar crimes.
 From our offices in Marietta, we take cases throughout the entire U.S.